Should We Be Pre-training? An Argument for End-task Aware Training as an Alternative: Experimental Setup

 Performing end-task aware training introduces a few extra hyper-parameters.
-We fix the all other hyper-parameters to those used in \citet{gururangan2020don}. \etam~ and \metam~ introduce joint training of a classification head for the end-task $T^*$.
+We fix the other hyper-parameters to those used in \citet{gururangan2020don}. \etam~ and \metam~ introduce joint training of a classification head for the end-task $T^*$.
 We experiment with batch sizes of 128, 256 and 512 for training this head.
 We try out learning rates in the set $\{10^{-3}, 10^{-4}, 10^{-5}\}$ and drop out rates of $\{0.1, 0.3\}$.
 For \metam~ since we are now learning the task weights, $\mathbf{w}$, we test out task weight learning rates in $\{10^{-1}, 5\times10^{-2}, 3\times10^{-2}, 10^{-2} \}$.
+Note that for all \etam~experiments we use equalized task weights $\frac{1}{|\mathbb{T}_{\mathrm{aux}}| + 1}$.
+A small grid-search over a handful of weight configurations did not yield significant improvement over the uniform task weighting.
 We use the Adam optimizer \citep{kingma2014adam} for all experiments.

-As mentioned in section \ref{subsec:meta-for-pretrain}, we train as separate meta-classification head, $\phi_{meta}$, to estimate the validation meta-gradients.
+As mentioned in section \ref{subsec:metahead-for-pretrain}, we train as separate meta-classification head, $\phi^{*}$, to estimate the validation meta-gradients.
 To estimate $\phi^{*}$, we use batch sizes of $\{16, 32\}$ samples from $T^*$'s train set.
 We regularize the meta-head with $l_2$ weight decay and set the decay constant to $0.1$.
 We use a learning rate $10^{-3}$ to learn the meta-head.
 We stop training $\phi^{*}$ after 10 gradient descent steps.